MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > ![Draw fields](media/form-processing-undetected-fields.gif "Draw fields")

 When you hover over different words in your documents, light blue boxes appear.
-These indicate<!--Edit assumes you do mean the boxes here.--> that you can draw a rectangle around those words to select a field.
+These indicate that you can draw a rectangle around those words to select a field.

    > [!div class="mx-imgBorder"]
    > ![Select fields](media/form-select-fields.png "Select fields")